It4innovations/shiny-bpg/README.md

 At the **DESCRIPTION** file, you will add series of metadata about the application.
 The name of the author(s), version of the app, what is its purpose, etc. It will be filled automatically by running the scripts from **\\dev** folder.
 The **NAMESPACE** defines how to interact with the rest of the package (application) and it will never be touched by you.
 This file will be also created in an automated way when running the documenting process of your R package.
 All R functions (all app functions) will be held in **/R** folder.
 Each R file used during development should be stored in **/dev** folder.
 In the **/inst/app/ww,** you will keep every CSS or JS files which define the final look of your application.
 The golem configuration can be set in **golem-config.yml** or you can use **golem_opts** in the **run_app()** function.
 The purpose of the last **/man** folder is to held package documentation.

 As you can see, the golem package really helps you to implement and successfully deploy the app.
 It helps you to maintain the package structure and even build the app.
-For the other ideas of creating production-grade Shiny app and other information about the golem package, visit link above, please.
+For more ideas to create production-grade Shiny app, and other information about the golem package, please visit the link above.
 You can use another source of information, of course.
 There are plenty of them in the internet.

 #### GitHub/GitLab

-Successfully develop the application cannot be possible without any "smart" code archives.
+Successful development of larger applications cannot be possible without any "smart" code archives.
 If you are creating a complex package, you can easily make a mistake and you will disrupt the rest of the code.
 In that case, you will want to use last functional version of the application, so you have to archive it from time to time.
 The better way is to use a version system like Github, Gitlab, Bitbucket, and so on.
 You can upload whole new project, or just changes, fetch new data, etc. by simple **git** commands from terminal (command line).
 It will check every change from the last files to a new one, so if you make a mistake, you just use previous version of a file.
 Moreover, if you do not like terminal's (command line's) commands, you can use some of the existing graphical git softwares to manage your git repository or you can use built-in git system in the RStudio.
 If the git repository is initialised within the project folder, you can do all git commands from RStudio itself.
 The last option is to use web application of the used version systems to manage stored files.
-The most version systems provide such a thing.
+TMost version systems provide this functionality.
 It is only up to you, which way is the most suitable for you.

 ### Tests